China trash town's cleanup bolstered by import ban

 “Although the dismantling of old electronics is the leading industry in Guiyu, we should say it was more a profession than an industry,” said Zheng Jinxiong, vice chairman of a government commission tasked with running the recycling industry park, set up on the edge of town.

-“The local government had an obligation as well as an ability to lead, standardize, make it scientific,” he said.
+“The local government had an obligation as well as an ability to lead, standardise, make it scientific,” he said.

 Zheng said the government had tried to make the changes easier for residents, funding land purchases and renting them new buildings at low cost, as well as providing discounts on environmental protection equipment.

-Five years ago, sacks of trash provided a decent living for thousands of farmers and laborers in Guiyu.
+Five years ago, sacks of trash provided a decent living for thousands of farmers and labourers in Guiyu.
 Much of that involved dismantling modems, mainframes and mobile phones in homes or backstreet workshops.

 Workers would rip out the innards of electronic products with their hands, applying acid and melting down casings with cigarette lighters, extracting metals like copper and shredding plastic into reusable pellets.